 When Is It Safe To Ease Social Distancing?
 Here's What One Model Says For Each State

-Across the U.S. state leaders are now grappling with the challenging decision of when to relax the social distancing restrictions that have helped keep COVID-19 in check.
-Already this week, Georgia's governor has allowed businesses ranging from gyms, to hair salons, to movie theaters to re-open — despite not meeting many of the White House's guidelines for phase 1 of reopening.
-South Carolina's governor has taken a similar tack – including re-opening the state's beaches.
+Across the U.S., state leaders are grappling with the challenging decision of when to relax the social distancing restrictions that have helped keep COVID-19 in check.

+Already this week, Georgia's governor has allowed businesses such as gyms, hair salons and movie theaters to reopen — despite not meeting many of the White House's guidelines for Phase 1 of reopening.
+South Carolina's governor has taken a similar tack – including reopening the state's beaches.

-And the governors of other states including Tennessee and Ohio, say they will allow their stay-at-home orders to expire next week, with varying degrees of social distancing required beyond that point.
+And the governors of other states such as Tennessee and Ohio say they will allow their stay-at-home orders to expire next week, with varying degrees of social distancing required beyond that point.

 But how should states decide when to reopen?
-Epidemiologists and other public health specialists are warning against moving too fast.
+Epidemiologists and other public health specialists warn against moving too fast.
 They note that the coronavirus is still circulating.
 Cases could spiral up to catastrophic levels all over again unless proper measures are taken.

-The consensus view is that states shouldn't open up unless they have a robust system to detect and quash new flareups by testing to see who is infected, tracing their contacts, and isolating and quarantining as needed.
+The consensus view is that states shouldn't open up unless they have a robust system to detect and quash new flare-ups by testing to see who is infected, tracing their contacts, and isolating and quarantining as needed.

-Unfortunately, there's widespread concern that most states will not be ready to launch such a system any time soon — due to continued issues with testing capacity, as well as the limited staffing at state and local health departments.
+Unfortunately, there's widespread concern that most states will not be ready to launch such a system any time soon because of continued problems with testing capacity, as well as the limited staffing at state and local health departments.

 So one team of disease modelers — from the University of Washington's Institute for Health Metrics or IHME — has come up with a different standard.
 They are asking the question: What is the maximum number of new infections that states could handle with their current testing and contact tracing capacity?

-IHME's answer: one new infection per million people in a given state.
+IHME's answer: 1 new infection per million people in a given state.
 They estimate that states with this level of transmission should be able to keep outbreaks from flaring up even once people start mingling again, though the researchers stress that states would still need to limit large gatherings.

-IHME's team built a model to forecast when each state will reach that threshold of one-new-infection-per-million.
+IHME's team built a model to forecast when each state will reach that threshold of 1-new-infection-per-million.
 Their main finding is that very few states are close.

-By May 10, just five states are projected to get there — Alaska, Hawaii, Montana, West Virginia, and Vermont.
-Twenty-one states won't reach the threshold until the beginning of June or later.
+By May 10, just five states are projected to get there — Alaska, Hawaii, Montana, West Virginia and Vermont.
+Twenty states and the District of Columbia won't reach the threshold until the beginning of June or later.
 These include two of the states whose governors have been most aggressive about reopening — Georgia and South Carolina.
-Similarly, Ohio is not projected to meet the standard until May 14; Tennessee not until May 20.
+In addition, Ohio is not projected to meet the standard until May 14; Tennessee not until May 20.

 For a chart of the projected date for each state, scroll below or click here.